nilaynarlawar/Fetch-Rewards/README.md

 ## Postman Colletion

-I have created the postman collection to the API's, you can find it [here](https://github.com/nilaynarlawar/Fetch-Rewards/blob/main/FetchRewards.postman_collection.json)
+I have created the postman collection for APIs, you can find it [here](https://github.com/nilaynarlawar/Fetch-Rewards/blob/main/FetchRewards.postman_collection.json).

+Note: Also for ease I have created API for addtransaction 5 times just so that you don't have to keep on changing the body for the API.